Set 81 · Study 1 / 5

 4. blame · verb/bleɪm/

-to say that someone or something is the cause of an accident or something bad
+to say that someone or something is responsible for a problem

 It is obvious that the parents will blame the babysitter for her carelessness when they find out that the baby is injured.